 Facet joint arthritis is one of the most common causes of intense low back pain and neck pain.
 Most adults complain of back pain, and the odds increase with age.
 However, the degree of pain can vary.
 Facet joint arthritis is linked with disabling pain, but there’s good news.
-This type of arthritis almost never involves spinal nerves and there are alternatives to medications for treating the pain, like amniotic stem cell therapy.
+This type of arthritis almost never involves spinal nerves and there are alternatives to medications for treating the pain.
 We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.

 Symptoms of Facet Joint Arthritis

 Only a doctor can diagnose facet joint arthritis, but there are common symptoms.
 They can include sharp, severe pain that usually “just pops up” and is intermittent.
 It might happen occasionally throughout the month or just a couple times per year.
 There’s usually a tender point (which is on top of the inflamed facet joints) and a measurable amount of spinal muscle flexibility loss (however, patients may or may not notice this-a physical therapist can help identify this).
 Pain often increases when a patient leans back, and if the lower back pain is present, it might travel down the back of the leg.